inflearn logo

 From entity mapping to batch processing, relationship pitfalls, lazy loading, and test environments

-— learn the core strategies for Spring Persistence performance tuning.
+— learn the core strategies of Spring Persistence performance tuning.

-Many developers focus only on adding the @Id annotation, but the choice of identifier strategy determines write performance. save() explains why a SELECT query is executed even for a new entity and why certain ID strategies prevent batch processing.
+Many developers focus only on adding the @Id annotation, but the choice of identifier strategy determines write performance. save() Learn why SELECT queries are executed even for new entities and why certain ID strategies prevent batch processing.

 Before